Understanding Gateway Drugs Today

 • All 3 of these drugs are addictive and teen brains are especially vulnerable to their harm - all 3 affect brain plasticity and proper neural function.

-• Statistically we now find that the use of one increases the use of the other two as well as other illicit drugs.
+• Statistically we now find that the use of one of these substances increases the use of the other two as well as other illicit drugs.
 Conversely, the absence of using one, reflects significantly less use of the others.
-See the data below from the most recent National Survey on Drug Use and Health (NSDUH)*
+See this staggeringly impressive data below from the most recent National Survey on Drug Use and Health (NSDUH)*

 NSDUH Marijuana - IBH.png